 - Once the letters are traced with the paint pen start filling in using the craft brush and craft paint (or exterior paint).

 - Touch up any rough spots as needed where you might have “colored outside the lines” 🙂

 Remember I said my board was rough?
-Check out my O below.
-That took some finesse and some detail painting but it looks great on the finished welcome sign.
+Check out the O below.
+That took some finesse and some careful painting with the craft brush but it looks great on the finished welcome sign.